 While researching this post I found a lot of women using cannabis to control their morning sickness.
 It had never occurred to me, but I can see why that would make sense.
 Hey, I don’t judge, especially someone who’d been vomiting non-stop for nine months.
 Just be mindful that there isn’t a ton of research on its effects yet.

 Zofran – This was (and is) a very popular drug used to curb morning sickness.
 It had been deemed safe for pregnancy by the FDA, however, new studies are now saying that odansetron (Zofran) may be a little iffy.
 Bring it up with your doctor if you are prescribed it.

-Finally, there are quite a number of women who’s only cure for morning sickness is giving birth, so just know that you’re not alone if nothing is working.
+Finally, there are quite a number of women whose only cure for morning sickness is giving birth, so just know that you’re not alone if nothing is working.
 Shit, I know.
 Hopefully, karma will reward you with an easy going baby, kind teenager, and a winning powerball ticket.

-How about you guys?
-Have you found anything that works?
+How about you?
+Have you found anything that works for morning sickness?